idvorkin/nlp/CONVENTIONS.md

 Prefer returning from a function vs nesting ifs.
 Prefer descriptive variable names over comments.
-Avoid nesting ifs, return from functions as soon as you can
+Avoid nesting ifs, return from functions as soon as you can When possible update the tests to reflect the new changes.
+Tests are in the test directory